Observation of topological flat bands in the kagome semiconductor Nb$_3$Cl$_8$

 Recently, TFBs and Dirac cones have been observed in several kagome metals by angle-resolved photoemission spectroscopy (ARPES), including Fe$_3$Sn$_2$ \cite{LinZ2018,YeL2018}, FeSn \cite{KangM2020NM}, CoSn \cite{KangM2020NC,LiuZ2020}, and YMn$_6$Sn$_6$ \cite{LiM2021}.
-However, most of the previously discovered kagome materials are metals without a band gap, which strongly limits their applications in optoelectronic or logic devices.
-Therefore, it is highly desirable to realize semiconducting kagome materials with a moderate band gap.
+However, most of the previously discovered kagome materials are metals without a band gap, which means that the ``OFF'' state cannot be achieved in devices.
+This drawback strongly limits their applications in logic and optoelectronic devices \cite{LiuY2016,LiuC2020}.
+Therefore, it is highly desirable to realize semiconducting kagome materials with a moderate band gap, in which the combination of semiconducting properties and TFBs might give rise to exotic physical phenomena, including gate-induced superconductivity \cite{YeJT2012} and triplet excitonic insulating state \cite{SethiG2021}.
+In addition, the realization of TFBs in semiconductors could enable the tuning of the TFBs by gating or chemical doping.
 On the other hand, an ideal kagome lattice is only one layer thick, and the non-negligible interlayer coupling in bulk materials will (partially) break the intrinsic properties of the kagome lattice.
 To date, experimental realization of layered and exfoliable kagome materials with TFBs is still challenging.

 Here, we report a combined experimental and theoretical study on a breathing kagome material Nb$_3$Cl$_8$.
 Recently, the existence of TFBs in Nb$_3$Cl$_8$ has been predicted by a high-throughput screening \cite{LiuH2021}, but experimental investigations of its electronic structure are still lacking.
 Our ARPES and optical absorption spectroscopy measurements confirmed the existence of TFBs and a moderate band gap ($\sim$1.12 eV).
 By mechanical exfoliation, we successfully obtained monolayer Nb$_3$Cl$_8$, a key step for device applications.
 In addition, Nb$_3$Cl$_8$ is expected to have a magnetic ground state, which implies the existence of exotic properties arising from the interplay between magnetism and band topology.